 - The Cat Came Back: Barney's cousin does this in "Barney's Hungry Cousin".

 - The Chew Toy: Barney himself, practically reaching Cosmic Plaything territory.
-The outcomes of his shorts never end positively for him, especially in shorts like "Barney's Hungry Cousin".
+The outcomes of his shorts almost never ends positively for him, especially in shorts like "Barney's Hungry Cousin".

-- Cut a Slice, Take the Rest: At the end of "Heir Bear", the taxman comes to take "Uncle Sam's share" from the treasure Barney had just uncovered.
+- Cut a Slice, Take the Rest/Taxman Takes the Winnings: At the end of "Heir Bear", the taxman comes to take "Uncle Sam's share" from the treasure Barney had just uncovered.
 He takes a coin... for Barney to keep while he collects the rest.

 - Early-Bird Cameo: Jellystone Park appears for the first time in "Barney's Hungry Cousin".
 Coincidentally, one of the staff on Barney Bear, Micheal Lah, would go on to work on that show.

-- Early-Installment Weirdness: The earlier shorts, besides Barney's drastically different design, are more juvenile and sentimental in tone, having far more in common with Disney shorts.
+- Early Installment Weirdness: The earlier shorts, besides Barney's drastically different design, are more juvenile and sentimental in tone, and with tamer gags and much slower pacing, having far more in common with Disney shorts.

 - Furry Confusion: "Barney's Hungry Cousin" has Barney (a bear who lives in a house and wears clothes) and his cousin (a bear who lives in the forest and is naked).